harsh-theta/ai-triage/DEPLOYMENT.md

 Configured for proxy deployment with `/intelligent-triage/` base path:
 - `ROOT_PATH=/intelligent-triage` for backend
 - Frontend configured with hardcoded base path in `next.config.mjs`
+- Backend URL set to `http://backend:9001` for Docker networking

 ## How It Works